ddollar/heroku-accounts/README.md

 To clone a git repository from Heroku, change 'heroku.com' to the Host of the desired account defined in your .ssh/config:

     $ git clone git@heroku.work:repository.git

+To change an existing git origin URL to your new ssh alias:

+    $ git remote set-url heroku git@heroku.work:heroku-app-name.git

+Alternatively, you can edit the origin URL in `.git/config`.